-This really random but will there ever been a time where one of the customers decides to try something other than their regular meal?
+I’ve pretty much covered this episode but I do have one last, random thought.
+Will there ever been a time where one of the customers decides to try something other than their regular meal?
 We saw something like that very briefly in the first episode but that resulted in a brief fight.
 It has become increasingly apparent that everyone is content with the one meal they order every week.
 No wonder “Gandalf” nicknames people after their choice of dish.
 Surely, someone will eventually get tired of eating the same thing every week.
 I wouldn’t mind it if, just out of the blue, one customer decides to try something else and it’s treated liked some dramatic plot twist.

 Thanks for reading!

 For more Restaurant to Another World posts, check out the show’s archive page!

 Consider supporting my blog via: